This post contains affiliate links. See my disclosure policy here.

 Method

-Add rye, pineapple juice, maraschino liqueur, bitters, and cubed ice to a shaker.
+Add rye, pineapple juice, maraschino liqueur, and bitters to a shaker.

 Shake for 10-20 seconds.